yoctoproject/poky/documentation/ref-manual/variables.rst

       For information on policies and on how to use this variable, see the comments in the ``meta/classes-recipe/compress_doc.bbclass`` file.

+   :term:`DT_FILES`
+      Space-separated list of device tree source files to compile using a recipe that inherits the :ref:`ref-classes-devicetree` class.
+These are relative to the :term:`DT_FILES_PATH`.

+      For convenience, both ``.dts`` and ``.dtb`` extensions can be used.

+      Use an empty string (default) to build all device tree sources within the :term:`DT_FILES_PATH` directory.

+   :term:`DT_FILES_PATH`
+      When compiling out-of-tree device tree sources using a recipe that inherits the :ref:`ref-classes-devicetree` class, this variable specifies the path to the directory containing dts files to build.

+      Defaults to the :term:`S` directory.

+   :term:`DT_PADDING_SIZE`
+      When inheriting the :ref:`ref-classes-devicetree` class, this variable specifies the size of padding appended to the device tree blob, used as extra space typically for additional properties during boot.

    :term:`EFI_PROVIDER`
       When building bootable images (i.e. where ``hddimg``, ``iso``, or ``wic.vmdk`` is in :term:`IMAGE_FSTYPES`), the